Louisville Metro Department of Corrections: Technology

 LMDC has seen a 50% reduction in the amount of contraband being introduced into the jail complex after installing a body scanner.
 The scanner allows for officers to better detect contraband items being hidden on persons' bodies such as drugs, cell phones, and lighters.
 The scanner is located in the booking area and is used as individuals are first brought into the facility.
 The department has also installed a scanner for the Community Corrections Center on Chestnut Street.

 Contract services

-Trinity Services is the contract provider for Inmate Food Services and Commissary.
+Aramark is the currently contract provider for Inmate Food Services and Commissary.
+Trinity Services was the previous contract provider for Inmate Food Services and Commissary.

-Wellpath is the contract provider for Inmate Mental Health and Healthcare.
+YesCare is the current contract provider for Inmate Mental Health and Healthcare.
+YesCare also provides a Medical Doctor on staff and on site at LMDC with the new contact.
+Wellpath was the previous provider for Inmate Mental Health and Healthcare.

 ACA Core Standards Accreditation

 In October 2014, LMDC announced the accomplishment of passing their first-ever American Correctional Association (ACA) Core Jail Standards Accreditation audit.
 They received a total score of 100% compliance on 46 mandatory critical jail industry standards, and 95.6% compliance on 91 non-mandatory standards, which exceeds the minimum for Core Jail Certification.

 ACA audits consist of 146 Core Jail Standards that include assessments of the jail administration and management, operations, and inmate programs, as well as issues that impact the lives of inmates and staff, and is only awarded to the "best of the best" in corrections.
 The accreditation is good for 3 years, with follow-up audits conducted on a continuous 3-year cycle.